beefyfinance/beefy-cowllector-v2/README.md

 - test we can get a contract balance: `LOG_LEVEL=trace yarn ts-node ./src/script/inspect/balance.ts -c <chain> -a <some address> > balance.log`
 - test any on chain action with a fork: `anvil -f <rpc url> --accounts 3 --balance 300 --no-cors --block-time 5 --auto-impersonate`
 - Deploy the lens contract: `LOG_LEVEL=trace node -r ts-node/register ./src/script/deploy/deploy-lens.ts -s <seed> -c <chain> > deploy-lens.log`
+    - if this errors try using foundry 0.3.0 `foundryup --version 0.3.0`
     - if the contract verification failed, retry the `forge verify-contract` command found in `deploy-lens.log`
     - if that doesn't work, wait for the explorer to detect that this address is a contract, then retry
     - if that doesn't work, go to the explorer and verify manually